 Q. I require a “visa” travel letter for the embassy.
 How can I get it?

 If you require a “Travel Letter” (proof of coverage) when applying for Visa, please send an email to firstname.lastname@example.org.
 It should include: Your name, Your Student Number, Purpose of your Travel and Travel Dates.
 We require 4 business days to process this request.
 Your fees must be paid for the duration of your travel.
 Otherwise you will not be covered and the UTGSU does not take responsibility of your travel insurance.
-Please note: The UTGSU Travel Insurance does not cover you if you are going to your home country.
+Please note: The UTGSU Travel Insurance does not cover you if you.

 Q. Compared to other health and dental insurance plans offered by other graduate student unions, what competitive features does the UTGSU offer its Members?